-Holiday Gift Guide: What to Get Your Coworkers
+Holiday Gift Guide: 15 Gift Ideas for Your Coworkers

-You spend least 60 percent of the day with your them so it makes sense you want to find the perfect gifts for your coworkers.
-These essential gift ideas cover everyone in the office from the interns to the big boss.
+You spend at least 60 percent of the day with them so it makes sense you want to find the perfect gifts for your coworkers.
+These essential gift ideas cover everyone in the office, from the interns to the big boss.

 It’s that time of year: Christmas carols are played in a perpetual loop, “black” is applied to every day of the week to spur shopping sprees, and the pressure is percolating to find the best gift for everyone—that means a gift for your travel-loving parents,your pet sitter (who probably also loves to travel!), and even a gift for your city-loving besties.

 Luckily, there’s one area in your life where you can breathe easy: We’ve taken care of your work life.
 From the boss to the interns, we’ve compiled a list for those oh-so-tough-to-shop-for people: your coworkers.
 Here are 15 gift ideas that will take you through any number of secret santas, inter-office gift exchanges, and even a few ideas that say to your boss: Here’s something thoughtful just for you (now please approve my request for more vacation time!)

 Let’s be honest: Interns often get shafted on the gift front.
 Their existence can be ephemeral both in the sense of timing and how well you actually get to know them.
 But, that’s no reason to leave them out of the Christmas and holiday fun.

 Give this temporary coworker a gift that is incredibly useful yet can have multiple meanings, like the Ultralight TSA Lock ($10).
 If the intern is doing well, it says, “You’ve got this job locked down!”; if not, it says, “good luck traveling on.”
 Or, for those who seem a bit … scattered … the Pack-It Original Mini Quilted Cube Set ($25) can gently help them get their stuff together and keep their desk just that bit tider.